 Memories are attached to many of the things that we own.
 Whether something was owned by a loved one or you received it as a gift, it can have a sentimental attachment.
 It’s difficult to part with these items when attempting to simplify your life.
 So, how can we simplify our lives without feeling guilty in the process?

 I wouldn’t take any steps to remove the items just yet.
-I would put the items in designated boxes to donate or sell, and I would wait.
-Why should you wait?
+I would put the things in designated boxes to donate or sell, and I would wait.
+Why should you hold off?
 You need to make sure that you are willing to part with these items without feeling any pangs of regret.

 The waiting period does not mean that you should wait for an extended period.
 You need to set a specific date that the items will leave your home.
 It could be a week, two weeks, or a month.
 At any rate, you need to make sure that you have that date set so that the items will leave your home at some point.